OHIO HOUSING AUTHORITIES CONFERENCE BY-LAWS

-The President shall appoint the Chairman of all committees and may appoint members to the respective committees; the Chairman of each committee may also be authorized by the President to name his/her own committee, this shall apply to all committees except the Nominating Committee, which shall be appointed by the Board of Directors.
+The President shall appoint the Chairman of all committees and may appoint members to the respective committees; the Chairman of each committee may also be authorized by the President to name his/her own committee.
+This shall apply to all committees except the Nominating Committee which shall be elected by the Board of Directors.

 SECTION 5: COMMITTEES

 The President may create such other committees, advisory councils, task forces or similar groups as deemed appropriate to the purposes and activities of the Conference and shall appoint members thereto.

 Reports of the activities of the various committees shall be presented to the membership during each meeting.

 These By-Laws may be amended at a meeting of the Board of Directors by a majority vote of the agency members present and voting.
 Due notice of the proposed amendments must be mailed to each agency member of the Conference not less than thirty (30) days prior to the date of the meeting,

 SECTION 2: EFFECTIVE DATE

 These By-Laws and any amendments hereto shall become effective on and by the approval of the Board of Directors of the Conference.